pySTEPS/pysteps/CONTRIBUTING.rst

 (cloned, installed, and ready to use).
 In consequence, this master branch is meant to be stable.

-The pysteps repository uses a Travis CI, a Continuous Integration service that automatically runs a series of tests every time you commit to GitHub.
+The pysteps repository uses the GitHub Actions service to run tests every time you commit to GitHub.
-In that way, your modifications along with the entire package is tested.
+In that way, your modifications along with the entire library are tested.

-Pushing untested or work-in-progress changes to the master branch can potentially introduce bugs or brake the stability of the package.
+Pushing untested or work-in-progress changes to the master branch can potentially introduce bugs or break the stability of the package.
-Since the tests takes around 10 minutes and the are run after the commit was pushed, any errors introduced in that commit will be noticed after the stable in the master branch was compromised.
+Since the tests triggered by a commit to the master branch take around 20 minutes, any errors introduced there will be noticed after the stablility of the master branch was compromised.
-In addition, other developers start working on a new feature from master, they may start a potentially broken state.
+In addition, other developers start working on a new feature from master from a potentially broken state.

 Instead, it is recommended to work on each new feature in its own branch, which can be pushed to the central repository for backup/collaboration.
-When you’re done with the development work on the feature, then you can merge the feature branch into the master or submit a Pull Request.
+When you’re done with the feature's development work, you can merge the feature branch into the master or submit a Pull Request.
 This approach has two main advantages:

-- Every commit on the feature branch is tested using Travis CI.
+- Every commit on the feature branch is tested via GitHub Actions.
   If the tests fail, they do not affect the **master** branch.

-- Once the new feature, improvement, or bug correction is finished and the all tests passed, the commits history can be squashed into a single commit and then merged into the master branch.
+- Once the changes are finished and the tests passed, the commits history can be squashed into a single commit and then merged into the master branch.
+Squashing the commits helps to keep a clean commit history in the main branch.

-This helps approach helps to keep the commits history clean and allows experimentation in the branch without compromising the stability of the package.

 Processing pull requests